D-TACQ/AFHBA404/ACQPROC-README.md

 - For a NEW PCS:
   - Define the config file
   - Subclass the shared memory interface SystemInterface to connect to your system.
+   - Users can create a custom subclass to implement shared memory, comms
+   - in particular, overload SystemInterface::ringDoorBell();
+    - in ringDoorBell():
+     - all latest inputs are in IN.*, use them and
+     - leave outputs in OUT.* ..
+    - the framework will take care of the rest.

 ```C++
 struct SystemInterface {